Who is Eligible for Presumptive Taxation Scheme?

-Income under five heads: salary, income from property-revenue, profits and gains under head business or profession, capital gains and income from other sources.
-This Act provides an exemption to agricultural income and permits deduction in respect of investments made in the specified financial instruments or on account of medical and educational needs so that the habit of saving improves the socioeconomic status of the nation.
+Income under five heads: salary, income from property revenue, profits and gains under the head business or profession, capital gains and income from other sources.
+This Act provides an exemption to agricultural income and permits a deduction in respect of investments made in the specified financial instruments or on account of medical and educational needs, so that the habit of saving improves the socioeconomic status of the nation.
 Even provisions for advance tax, TDS and penalties for non-compliance.

 The Central Board of Direct Taxes (CBDT) enforces this Act.
-Fair collection of tax along with an increase in the generation of revenue is its objective, as well as government facilitation.
+The objective is a fair collection of taxes, along with increased revenue generation, as well as government facilitation.
 It indeed happens to be a lifeline for citizens who require public services, infrastructural development and welfare schemes.
 It helps in maintaining economic stability.
-The Act has been enlarged over the decades, incorporating innovations in digital technology, reformation such as Goods and Services Tax and faceless assessments, which gives a message that India is advancing towards a more modern and transparent tax administration.
+The Act has been enlarged over the decades, incorporating innovations in digital technology, reforms such as Goods and Services Tax and faceless assessments, which gives a message that India is advancing towards a more modern and transparent tax administration.

 What is Presumptive Taxation Scheme Under The Income Tax ACT, 1961?

-A few important features of this scheme include the following.
+A few important features of this scheme include:

-- Section 44AE deals with the taxpayers who own goods carriages not exceeding 10 vehicles and no goods carriage.
+3. Section 44AE deals with the taxpayers who own goods carriages not exceeding 10 vehicles and no goods carriages.
 The income will be computed based on the monthly rate of Rupees One Thousand per ton of gross vehicle weight or unladen weight in case of light goods vehicles.

-- Section 44AA provides an exemption of keeping books of accounts with the taxpayers.
+4. Section 44AA provides an exemption from keeping books of accounts with the taxpayers.
 There is no need for any tax audit under section 44AB.

 Eligibility for Presumptive Taxation Scheme

-The eligibility criteria has been added for certain classes of taxpayers.
+The eligibility criteria have been added for certain classes of taxpayers.
 Criteria and ceilings for eligibility depend on certain sections, such as Sections 44AD, 44ADA and 44AE.

 The eligibility criterion is that they can be resident individuals, Hindu Undivided Families and Partnership Firms, but not Limited Liability Partnerships.